Paskalis Bruno Syukur

-Paskalis Bruno Syukur O.F.M. (born 17 May 1962) is an Indonesian prelate of the Catholic Church who has served as Bishop of Bogor since 2014.
+Paskalis Bruno Syukur O.F.M. (born 17 May 1962) is an Indonesian prelate of the Catholic Church who served as Bishop of Bogor between 2014 and 2026.
 He has been secretary general of the Bishops' Conference of Indonesia since 2022.
 Pope Francis planned to make Syukur a cardinal in December 2024 but Syukur declined the honor.
 He is a member of the Order of Friars Minor.